kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-2-the-wild-west-web.md

 I like the clean design and how nice and big the content is shown.
 And the edit feature is fantastic to fix a typo later.
 With a basic account and a few posts, I earned $20 in tokens in 3 years.

-Minds has a build-in encrypted [chat](https://chat.minds.com/) that was recently migrated to Matrix.
+Minds has a built-in encrypted [chat](https://chat.minds.com/) that was recently migrated to Matrix.

 ## Matrix